mne-tools/mne-python-intro-slides/index.rst

 MNE-Python Design Principles
 ----------------------------

-- Provide a powerful but easy-to-use scripting interface (no GUI)
+- Provide a powerful but easy-to-use scripting interface (no GUI yet)
 - Extend functionality of the MNE command line tools
 - Implement all features of the MNE Matlab toolbox
 - Simplicity, clean code, and good documentation